nevmenandr/vindolanda/manuscript.md

 ](./images/fig11.gif){#fig:letter-forms}

-B. Voronetsky and E. Kuznetsov E. say on ancient Greek writings:
+B. Voronetsky and E. Kuznetsov say on ancient Greek writings:

 > It is unusually simple, built sparingly clear lines of uniform thickness. [@voronetsky-kuznetsov]

 I'm aiming for the same stylistic guidelines when I'm working on the Vindolanda font.